MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/modernize-wpf-tutorial-2.md

     ```

     > [!NOTE]
     > The **maxversiontested** element specifies that the app requires Windows 10, version 1903 (build 18362) or later.
 This is the first version of Windows 10 that supports XAML Islands.
 Without this entry in the application manifest, the app will throw an exception at run time.
-After adding this element ou may see the following build warning in your project: `manifest authoring warning 81010002: Unrecognized Element "maxversiontested" in namespace "urn:schemas-microsoft-com:compatibility.v1"`.
+After adding this element you may see the following build warning in your project: `manifest authoring warning 81010002: Unrecognized Element "maxversiontested" in namespace "urn:schemas-microsoft-com:compatibility.v1"`.
 This warning does not indicate that anything is wrong in your project, and it can be ignored.

 8. In the manifest file, locate the following commented **application** section.